coaching programs - CULTURE AS INTERACTION

 GEMAH is our Charity’s community arts and health program.
 Previously these programs have been delivered abroad in Serbia, Australia & Pakistan with successful empirical outcomes – the results of change for youth are still ongoing!
 If you want to book in for a one-to-one Coaching Sesson feel free to connect with us here!

 GEM ARTS & HEALTH (GEMAH) overview

 In 2018, GEM worked with young refugees and refugee workers in Belgrade, Serbia.
-In 2019, GEM with the support of Karachi Biennale Trust delivered GEMAH-KB19 in Karachi Pakistan.
-In 2021, GEM completed its Australian GEMAH program in Sydney, co-funded by the City of Sydney Council.
-From October to November 2022, GEM returns to deliver GEMAH-KB22 with Karachi Biennale!
+In 2019, GEM with the support of Karachi Biennale Trust, we delivered GEMAH-KB19 in Karachi Pakistan.
+In 2021, GEM completed its Australian GEMAH-SYD, co-funded by the City of Sydney Council, and again in 2022, GEM returned to South Asia to deliver GEMAH-KB22.

-This free Arts Health program has been well-supported by local service providers such as educational institutions, businesses, and community centres.
+This community Arts Health program has been well-supported by local service providers such as educational institutions, businesses, and civic centres.

 We wish to thank all of those that continue to support us supporting all of these incredible young people!